jimjam-slam/eink-dash-rstats/README.md

 # eink-dash-rstats

-Inspired by [FI-153/eInk_dashboard](https://github.com/FI-153/eInk_dashboard), but this one uses an R plumber API (instead of Python and Flask) and is more geared toward
+Inspired by [FI-153/eInk_dashboard](https://github.com/FI-153/eInk_dashboard), but this one uses an R plumber API (instead of Python and Flask) and is more geared toward quickly turning lights on and off.

 ## Config